NishNovae/hc_calculation/hc_div/README.md

 For more information, refer [simpleCalc_cmd github](https://github.com/hamsunwoo/simpleCalc_cmd)

 ## What does it do?
 This package holds a simple function `div` which take 2 integer in-line variables and calculates the corresponding integer division operation.
+Handles errors if in-line variables are in the wrong format or number.

 Specifically, it calculates division in `QUOTIENT remainder REMAINDER` format, where `QUOTIENT` and `REMAINDER` are corresponding calculated values.